hyperparabolic/nix-config/README.md

 - `hosts`: NixOS configurations.
   - `common`: Reusable config components.
 Some apply to all hosts, some are optional and opt-in.
   - `%hostname%`: System specific config.
 Anything referencing specific hardware or hardware ids will be nested in these folders.
-  - `oak`: Desktop workstation, native ZFS encryption, extensive KVM / QEMU config with hardware passthrough.
+  - `oak`: Desktop workstation, native ZFS encryption, extensive libvirt / QEMU config with hardware passthrough.
   - `redbud`: Laptop, ZFS on encrypted LUKS.
   - `warden`: Intel NUC mini-pc, headless, native ZFS encryption, home-assistant, tailscale exit node.
 - `home`: Home-manager configuration.
 Not currently deployed directly, but imported via the primary NixOS config.